 If you are a surviving spouse.
 If you receive a payment from the Plan as the surviving spouse of a deceased participant, you have the same rollover options that the participant would have had, as described elsewhere in this notice.
 In addition, if you choose to do a rollover to a traditional or Roth IRA, if applicable, you may treat the IRA as an inherited IRA or as your own.
 If you treat the IRA (either traditional or Roth) as an inherited IRA, payments from the IRA will not be subject to the 10% federal early withdrawal penalty.
-However, if the participant had started taking required minimum distributions, you will have to receive required minimum distributions from the inherited IRA.
-If the participant had not started taking required minimum distributions from the Plan, you will not have to start receiving required minimum distributions from the inherited IRA until the year the participant would have been age 701⁄2.
+However, if the participant had started taking required minimum distributions, you will have to receive required minimum distributions from the plan, you will not have to start receiving required minimum distributions from the inherited IRA until the year the participant would have been age 701⁄2.
 An IRA you treat as your own is treated like any other traditional IRA of yours, so that payments made to you before you are age 591⁄2 will be subject to the 10% federal early withdrawal penalty (unless an exception applies) and required minimum distributions from such IRA do not have to start until after you are age 701⁄2.
 An inherited Roth IRA you treat as your own is treated like any other Roth IRA of yours, so that you will not have to receive any required minimum distributions during your lifetime and earnings paid to you in a nonqualified distribution before you are age 591⁄2 will be subject to the 10% federal early withdrawal penalty (unless an exception applies).